Darthsae/TCreator/README.md

 # TCreator

 TCreator is a tool inspired by MCreator, specifically designed for creating custom elements in the game Terraria.
-With TCreator, you can unleash your creativity and easily design custom items, characters, tiles, and more for your Terraria game.
+With TCreator, you can unleash your creativity and easily design custom items, and tiles, with more planned for your Terraria mods.

 ## Note: Use with Caution